 Do not leave children alone around the vehicle.
 Keep children from the operating area of the vehicle.

 Turn off the engine and remove the key when children are in the operating area.
 Never carry children in the cargo bed.
-This is

-very dangerous to children.
-Children under age of 5 are not allowed to take this vehicle.
+This is very dangerous to children.
+Children under age of 5 are not be allowed in this vehicle.